-The distribution of helminthic pathogens, presence of clinical signs, physical status, epidemiological variables, and identification of intermediate and/or paratenic hosts need to be investigated.
-Therefore, as a suggestion, public policies should be devised, including the detection of L1 parasitological routine especially in stray domestic cats, and getting these animals off the street.
+The distribution of helminthic pathogens, presence of clinical signs, physical epidemiological status, identification variables, and intermediate and/or paratenic hosts need to be investigated.
+Therefore, as a suggestion, public policies should be devised, including the detection of L1 by routine parasitological tests, especially in stray domestic cats, and getting these animals off the street.
 The flotation method was also used, as in other studies (Gaglio et al. 2008; Traversa et al. 2008b; Lucio-Forster and Bowman 2011; Barutzi and Schaper 2012); however, it is not efficient in detecting first-stage larvae in domestic and wild cats.

 The identification of A. abstrusus raises a red flag about the presence of infected intermediate and/or paratenic hosts and about the importance of this parasitic disease even when respiratory clinical signs are absent.
-This is the first report of A. abstrusus in Puma yagouaroundi in
+This is the first report of A. abstrusus in Puma yagouaroundi in Brazil.

-Brazil.